JiandeLi1/TheOlineShoppingProject/README.md

 Project connects online database insteads of local database, developors don't have to craete local database anymore.
 Not any new function added this time.
 Add some files for deploy to heroku.

+data: 01-19-2021
+add scoped_session to db.py, make sure each thread only get one session.(thread save). session create when needs, close it when leave.

+date: 01-20-2021
+Add logging function to backend, recording program's activities, easier to tracking.